MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 * sqlServerEndpoint (SQL_ENDPOINT) // only used when there's an sql instance
 * sqlUsername (SQL_USER_NAME) // only used when there's an sql instance
 * sqlPassword (SQL_PASSWORD) // only used when there's an sql instance
-* sqlDatabaseName (SQL_DATABASE_NAME) // only used when there's an sql instance
+* sqlDatabaseName (SQL_DATABASE_NAME) // only used when there's an SQL instance
-* sqlIdentityId (IDENTITY_ID) // only used when there's an sql instance
+* sqlIdentityId (IDENTITY_ID) // only used when there's an SQL instance

 </details>